PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Keys are used to:

-* inform you when one of them generates an event
+* Inform you when one of them generates an event
-* change an element's value or settings
+* Change an element's value or settings
-* communicate their value when performing a `window.read()`
+* Communicate their value when performing a `window.read()`

 **Important** - while they are shown as strings in many examples, they can be ANYTHING (ints, tuples, objects).
 Anything **EXCEPT Lists**.
 Lists are not valid Keys because in Python lists are not hashable and thus cannot be used as keys in dictionaries.
 Tuples, however, can.